 Joining the dots between sales and marketing ROI

-It’s a familiar story.
-Too many companies are still making the mistake of investing in marketing strategies without taking the time to understand how they can demonstrate a wider impact on the business—never mind a return.
+Too many companies are still making the mistake of investing in marketing strategies — inbound or otherwise — without taking the time to understand how they can demonstrate their wider impact on the business.

 Use this equation and learn how to calculate ROMI